 Global Commission on Evidence to Address Societal Challenges

-The Evidence Commission report, released in January 2022, provides recommendations about ways to improve the use of research evidence, both in routine times and in future global crises (see also the executive summary).
-In January 2023, we released our first annual update (Update 2023), focussed on three implementation priorities:
+The Global Evidence Commission began as a grassroots effort to improve the use of research evidence, both in routine times and in future global crises.
+In January 2024, we released our second annual update (Update 2024), focussed on three implementation priorities:

 - Formalize and strengthen domestic evidence-support systems

 - Enhance and leverage the global evidence architecture

 - Put evidence at the centre of everyday life

 We are keen to work with any groups interested in contributing to our three implementation priorities.

 - Formalize and strengthen domestic evidence-support systems → conduct or participate in a rapid evidence-support system assessment for your country and find ways to act on the lessons learned if one has already been conducted.